rackerlabs/technical-blog/_posts/2018-08-21-scantron-a-distributed-nmap-scanner.md

 Scantron is coded for Python3 exclusively and leverages Django for the web front-end, Django REST Framework as the API endpoint, and PostgreSQL as the database.
-It comes complete with Ubuntu-focused Ansible playbooks for smooth deployments.
+It comes complete with Ubuntu operating system-focused Ansible playbooks for smooth deployments.
 Scantron has only been tested on Ubuntu 16.04.3 and 18.04.1, but it might be compatible with other operating systems with some slight modifications.